The former site of three different Little Chefs, at the northern end of the Hailsham Bypass.

 By 1987, Forte owned both brands and they and Action 2000 started looking at building a new service area at the Boship Roundabout.
 The original plan included a 120-seater restaurant with a children's play area, filling station and 20-bed hotel along with a picnic area.

 The site opened in around 1990 as a large Happy Eater and Travelodge, next to a petrol station and tourist information centre.
-At the same time, Little Chef moved into the old Happy Eater at Golden Cross (known as the Hailsham branch), and the old Little Chef closed and was replaced with houses.
+At the same time, Little Chef moved into the old Happy Eater at Golden Cross (known as the Hailsham branch), and the old Little Chef closed and reverted back to a transport cafe.

-In 1996 all Happy Eaters became Little Chefs, so the one at Boship became the Hellingly branch.
+All Happy Eaters became Little Chefs in 1996, so the one at Boship became the Hellingly branch.
 Its large building gained a Burger King and the two restaurants competed until 2000 when the oldest one closed, to become a car centre.

 The tourist information centre closed in the mid-2000s and went onto become a contact centre for a builders firm.